Snoring and Sleep Apnea Treatment

 Therefore, treatments concentrate on either reducing, stiffening, repositioning, or removing both the soft and hard tissue that is blocking the airway.

 Below are some of the most common procedures recommended by Dr. Sultan:

 Nasal airway obstruction can be uncomfortable and annoying.
 Blocked nasal passages force you to breathe through your mouth, making simple, everyday activities such as eating, speaking, and sleeping more difficult.
-Sometimes the cause of nasal airway obstruction is enlarged turbinates.
-Turbinates are small, bony structures located in the nasal passages that are covered with mucous membranes.
+Many patients with Obstructive Sleep Apnea have some degree of nasal obstruction.

 Treatment Options for Nasal Airway Obstruction

 Traditional medical therapy, including allergen/irritant avoidance and/or use of nasal medications, may be sufficient to address turbinate enlargement.
 In some cases, however, turbinate enlargement is unresponsive to medical management.

 Coblation® is an advanced technology that quickly removes and shrinks soft tissue inside the turbinates using gentle radiofrequency energy and natural saline to alleviate nasal obstruction in patients.
 Coblation is not a heat-driven process.
 As a result, surrounding healthy tissue is preserved.
 This quick outpatient procedure takes less than 10 minutes.
 Patients typically return home shortly after the procedure, and can experience a 50% reduction in nasal airway obstruction within one week.